Liongchenglex/Youtube-Assistant/README.md

 4. Get AI-powered responses with relevant timestamps

 Example questions:
-"Can you summarize this video?";
+1) Can you summarize this video?
-"What are the main points discussed?";
+2) What are the main points discussed?
-"What was mentioned at 2:30?";
+3) What was mentioned at 2:30?"
-"Tell me about the part where they discuss X"
+4) Tell me about the part where they discuss X